 The default editor is the graph editor, used for audio, video, tinkerforge, and generic data pipelines.
-Components and port connections are represented in a graphical node form that should be familiar to anyone who has used other patcher-style environments.
+Components and port connections are represented in a graphical node form that should be familiar to anyone who has used other visual dataflow environments.

 To add components, drag the component type you want from the

 Palette window onto the editor, or use the pop-up

 menu browser.
 Components are automatically filtered depending on the root type.
 You will be asked to name the

 component (a unique name will be suggested) – names cannot be changed once the component is created.

 To connect ports, click and drag with the mouse between the two ports.
 You cannot connect ports of incompatible types, and output ports can only be connected to input ports.
 Connections are colour-coded depending on type.

 Components and port connections can be removed by selecting them and pressing